 This course allows carers to see how this legislation plays out in the lives of the people they care for and how to implement the criteria for deciding on capacity and understanding the legal terminology and procedures.

-All the above courses have been developed as face-to-face training programmes but also redesigned for the Remote Learning platform.
+All the above courses have been developed as face-to-face training programs but also redesigned for the Remote Learning platform.

 What are the biggest challenges as a trainer?